-Part 1 of this multipart series will focus on the importance of developing your brand and outlining the Brand Positioning Strategic Process.
-The next instalment will help you create your very own Brand Positioning Statement to guide your brand development and provide the foundation and strategic direction for your marketing strategies.
+Keep reading to learn the importance of developing your brand and outlining the Brand Positioning Strategic Process.
+Then we'll create your Brand Positioning Statement to guide your brand development and provide the foundation and strategic direction for your marketing strategies.

 This is what the SaaS Marketing Industry landscape looked like in 2011:

-Busy right?
-This is what it looks like today:
+This is what it looks like in 2022:

 You better have a damn good plan to stand out from all these fuzzy little logos, all of which are “indispensable” and “game-changing”.
 During times of rapidly-changing conditions, for example in the uncertain world of marketing strategies in the 21st century, people gravitate towards brands that they can trust.
 As products keep changing and new updates flood the market, they’ll take comfort that your brand has firm values and can be counted on as their lighthouse guiding them in a rapidly changing world.

 If you’re not deliberately crafting your brand and consistently re-affirming your values to your target audience, it will happen on its own.
 This is not something you want to leave to chance.
 Luckily, for most of your competitors “branding” is what’s happening to their company while they’re too busy adding new features, raising money or “growth-hacking”.
 But you’re much smarter than those jokers, so you’re in full control of your company’s brand positioning.
 Are you sure?